bandi13/BUSE/README.md

-# BUSE - A block device in userspace
+# BUSE-CPP - A block device in userspace (in C++)

+This code was branched from Adam Cozzette's work which was written in C. I wanted to add object hierarchy and other OOP methods.
+So I've taken the code and rewritten many of the pieces to allow for a C++ compilation.

+The section below is Adam's description of BUSE which is still fitting:

 This piece of software was inspired by FUSE, which allows the development of Linux file systems that run in userspace.
 The goal of BUSE is to allow virtual